Setting up existing equipment to a new network

 - On a Mac follow this guide. https://www.ch.cam.ac.uk/computing/adding-network-printer-mac-os-xIf the printer is old or a low spec and needs to attach to a modem with a DHCP router (your old Router for the landline this printer will not work either).

-Sometimes things appear slow still as before such as outlook or any email client that is syncing on all folder for example.
-This is because the way the software is set up.
-Like this example.
+- Microsoft Outlook.
+Sometimes things appear slow still as before such as outlook or any email client that is syncing on all folders for example.
+This is because of the way the software is set up.
+Like this example.https://www.itechtics.com/fix-outlook-2016-freezeshangs-gmail-imap/

-- This does not happen on managed wifi systems like Ubiquiti, it does it for you but on unmanaged systems tour, mobile or tablet may not automatically connect to the strongest point of Wifi.
+- Mobiles and Tablets dropping Wifi signal around the home.
+This does not happen on managed wifi systems like Ubiquiti, as it does it for you but on unmanaged systems, your, mobile or tablet may not automatically connect to the strongest point of Wifi.
+What is a workaround?

 On Android, you’ll stay on your current network until the signal dies completely, and even after your signal dies, you won’t necessarily get switched to the next best WiFi broadcast.
 If you want to take more control over which networks are connected to when installing Wifi Switcher.